March 14, 2014

 Rev. Fr.
 Cyriac Chandy Mattathilanickal, MS

-Wishing you and yours A Holy Lent!
+you and yours A Holy Lent!

 Rev. Fr.
 Tom Puthusseril, M.S.